Eventyret/RSSA/README.md

 - FanartTV

 RSSA will compare the result you are searching for with what you already have in your collection.
-It matches this by using *sizeonDisk* and *IMDB titles*.
+It will load the Radarr & Sonarr JSON into one array and when you search it will loop through and check for matches.

+It is considered to be in your collection if *sizeonDisk is greater then 0* and *IMDB title*.

 It will use Radarr and Sonarr's API to post to your collection.

+---

 ## Features

 ### Existing Features
-- Search for any Movie or TV Series
+- Search for any Movie or TV Show
 - Add to a movie to your Radarr collection
 - Grabs a random fanart at the first page. (if it exists)
 - Grabs the fanart for the movie you are looking in detail. (if it exists)